Dr. Boger is a professor at the division of Pediatric Infectious Diseases.

 Project: Malaria therapy and CMV replication (funded by the Thrasher foundation)

 Was instrumental in setting up all anti-viral assays in the lab and initiated the studies of novel artemisinins as potent CMV inhibitors.

 Hongy Cai, PhD

 Graduated in Biochemsitry from University of Maryland.
 Worked on combination of anti-CMV agents.

 Rajkumar Venkatadri, PhD

 Completed his PhD in the Vellore Institute of Technology in India.
 His main interest was the effect of anti-CMV compounds on cellular signaling pathways

 Sujayita Roy, PhD

 Completed her PhD at the Albert Einstein College of Medicine.

 Former postdoc in the laboratories of Dr. Paula Pitha-Rowe, Department of Biology, and Dr. Linda Resar, Determent of Hematology, Johns Hopkins Medical Institutions.
-Her main interest is interaction of CMV with the WNT pathway.
+Her main interest was the interaction of CMV with the WNT pathway.